Hasan Ali Kaldırım

-Hasan Ali Kaldırım (/tr/, born 9 December 1989) is a professional footballer who plays as a left wingback for Amed.
+Hasan Ali Kaldırım (/tr/, born 9 December 1989) is a professional footballer who plays as a left wingback for Amedspor.
 Born in Germany, he is also an international footballer, having earned caps for the Turkey U-19, U-20, and U-21 levels.

 Early years

 Born to Turkish parents from Isparta, Kaldırım began playing football at the age of three.
 He came through the youth ranks of TuS Koblenz before moving to 1.
 FC Kaiserslautern in 2006.
 Starting out with the U19 squad, Kaldırım was promoted to the reserve squad at the start of the 2008–09 season.
 Kaldırım joined 1.
 FSV Mainz 05 the following season, citing Jörn Andersen's confidence in him as the catalyst for the move.
 With Mainz 05, Kaldırım made 19 appearances for the reserve team.
 Six months after his transfer, he was transferred again to Kayserispor.